1. FINANCIAL RESULTS

 29. SAVE GREEN EFFORTS & RESPONSIBILITY TOWARDS SOCIETY

 In recognition and support to the green initiative taken by the Ministry of CorporateAffairs (MCA) Government of India your Company is sending AGM notices annual reportscorrespondence with the stakeholders etc. to the respective e-mail IDs of stakeholders.
 Tofacilitate paperless banking initiatives taken by your Company include ECS / NACHfacility for repayment of loans streamlining the systems and procedures for reporting bythe branches and at the Registered Office through Integrated Business Suite (IBS)networking of branches with the Registered Office harnessing solar energy for lightingand computer operations in its 16 branches and the like.
 The usage of paper is minimised.

-Your Company is targeting a loan book size of Rs 19500 Crore by March' 19.
-Lending tothe salaried class will continue to be our mainstay.
+Your Company is targeting a loan book size of H23000 Crore by March 2020.
+Lending tothe salaried class will continue to be our focus.
 However with the rising cost of fundsexpectations of borrowers for loans at lesser rates intense competition in the marketetc. margins are expected to remain under pressure.
 Your Company would continue itsendeavour for growth with quality.
 Your Company will safeguard and maintain the highstandards followed till date despite the innumerable hurdles that are inevitable in thedischarge of its functions.